gumanista/dblib/README.txt

-Drop the driver Folder into the root of your Drupal installation.
+Drop into the "driver" directory at the root of your Drupal installation.